Your Source for Expert Care

 Pediatric Plagiocephaly FAQs

-After receiving a diagnosis of plagiocephaly, you will no doubt have many questions.
-We welcome your questions, and want to do whatever we can to help you better understand what to expect before, during and after your child’s treatment.
+You may have many questions after receiving a diagnosis of plagiocephaly.
+We welcome your questions and will help you understand what to expect before, during and after your child’s treatment.